I miss the energy.

 My depression is jumbling up my thoughts this morning.

 What I am trying to write about is: how will my days look?
-What can I expect when I get out of bed?
-What will get me going, get me motivated, get me challenged and excited?
+Can I expect new things when I get out of bed?
+Will, there be things to get me going, get me motivated, get me challenged, and excited?

 Having a “day job” was a reason to get going in the morning.
 People depended on me and I enjoyed that.
 Making a difference in people’s lives is how I have lived my life.
 I treat everyone with respect, even those who can never do anything for me.
 I thank my parents for teaching me that.

 In that day job, I would recharge my emotional batteries.
 All of those seemingly unimportant “hi, how’s it going?” type of interactions, kept my emotional gas tank filled.
 Being relied on to solve problems within company policy was a part of the job I really loved.